Keith Stimely: Yockey and the Institute for Historical Review

 As part of his research into Yockey, Stimely exchanged correspondence with multiple former associates of Yockey, including Yockey's female associate Elsa Dewette.
 They became close friends.
 He also became friends with far-right activist and Yockey associate H. Keith Thompson, who served as a mentor to him.
 Stimely convinced the IHR to reissue Thompson's book, Doenitz at Nuremberg.
 When in 1981 Carto fired McCalden, McCalden attacked IHR members and associates, including Carto, Thompson, and Stimely.
 In his Revisionist Newsletter, McCalden discussed Stimely's homosexuality, making it known to his audience.
 He also accused him of throwing a party celebrating Adolf Hitler, which offended McCalden.
 This led to rumors that Stimely was a member of a "gay Nazi cult" within the IHR.
 In addition to his interest in Yockey, he was also interested in Oswald Spengler, and wrote an essay emphasizing the importance of right-wing writer Lawrence Dennis.

 Stimely was a Holocaust denier, denying that any Jews had been intentionally killed as part of an extermination program, though "perhaps up to one million Jews perished from all causes, including malnutrition, typhus, old age, and acts of war."
 He appeared on radio talk shows advocating this view.
 The IHR published several short works on Holocaust denial written by him, including $50,000 Auschwitz Reward Unclaimed: "Gas Chambers" Myth Continues to Crumble and the 1981 Revisionist Bibliography.
+In 1982, he moved to the IHR's location in Torrance, California, and became the assistant director of the IHR from June 1982 to November 1983.
+After McCalden was kicked out of the IHR by Carto, Stimely became the chief editor of the IHR's periodical, the Journal of Historical Review, from February 1983 to February 1985, succeeding Tom Marcellus.
+For the IHR he answered correspondences from members and readers of the periodical.
+He also wrote to David Duke about possible coordination between the IHR and Duke's National Association for the Advancement of White People.
+Duke later sent him a Christmas card.
+After struggles faced by the IHR in the area, he moved to Newfoundland, Pennsylvania.